 Persistent postural-perceptual dizziness (PPPD) also known as Chronic subjective dizziness (CSD) is a condition in which patients experience a constant sensation of dizziness i.e. dizziness all day, every day.
 Usually patients are sensitive to head movements or movement of their surroundings.
-If patients become dizzy when there is movement of their surroundings or when the visual environment is busy e.g in a supermarket, the label “visual vertigo” is also used.
+If patients become dizzy when there is movement of their surroundings or when the visual environment is busy e.g. in a supermarket, the label “visual vertigo” is also used.
 Usually patients feel better when they are not moving.

-If no other cause is found for the dizziness and the patient has a feeling of unsteadiness which is worse with head movement, movement of their surroundings or busy visual environment, then chronic subjective dizziness is a possible label which could be applied to their condition.
-The exact cause of this problems is unclear but in some patients there is a clear precipitating event such as BPPV, vestibular neuronitis (viral labyrinthitis), migraine or an episode of depression.
+If no other cause is found for the dizziness and the patient has a feeling of unsteadiness which is worse with head movement, movement of their surroundings or busy visual environment, then PPPD is a possible label which could be applied to their condition.
+The exact cause of this problem is unclear but in some patients there is a clear precipitating event such as BPPV, vestibular neuronitis (viral labyrinthitis), migraine, head or neck trauma or an episode of depression/psychological stress.
 These events seem to trigger/precipitate a state of hypersensitivity to stimuli such as motion.

 There is not a single universally agreed treatment.
 Broadly the treatments include desensitisation/compensation and drug treatment (or both).